- Fact Checked

 The signs your probiotic is working depend on what symptoms caused you to start taking them in the first place.
 For many people, though, the first signs of improvement include:

-- Less odor, discharge, or UTI symptoms (for vaginal infections)
+- Less odor, discharge, or UTI symptoms (for urogenital infections)

 - Less gas, bloating, and more regularity (for digestive issues)